przemyslawsroka/CloudConsoleVibe/README.md

 This is a comprehensive clone of the Google Cloud Console built with Angular, focusing on VPC network management and cloud networking functionality.

+## ⚠️ Security Notice

+**API keys and sensitive configuration have been removed from this repository for security reasons.**

+Before running the application, please see [SECURITY_SETUP.md](SECURITY_SETUP.md) for instructions on configuring your environment with the required API keys.

 ## Features

 ### Core Infrastructure